Fort Bragg

 Base Location and Information

-The city of Fayetteville is often the nexus of an affordable cost of living and a simple commute to Fort Bragg, so it's where you’ll find the densest amount of everyday conveniences including shopping and restaurants.
+The city of Fayetteville is often the nexus of an affordable cost of living and a simple commute to Fort Bragg, so it has the densest amount of everyday conveniences, including shopping and restaurants.
 For this reason, especially on the weekends, it is common for favorite retail outlets to be crowded and for eateries to have long wait times.
+Further out, Fayetteville Regional Airport has quick access to major cities such as Atlanta, Charlotte, and Washington, D.C., every day.
+If the preference is park and fly, or to save money on airfare, Raleigh-Durham International Airport is about 1.5 hours away.
+Closer to home, Raleigh-Durham and Charlotte are day trips that include a larger variety of stores, restaurants, and entertainment options that aren’t available near Fort Bragg.

 Arrival Lodging

-Fort Bragg offers on base lodging through IHG Army Hotels.
+Fort Bragg offers on-base lodging through IHG Army Hotels.
 To make reservations, visit the IHG Army Hotel site or call 1-877-711-TEAM.

 Reception Desks